linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 b.
 Estimate the costs of capital at debt ratios ranging from  $0\%$  to  $90\%$ .
 c.
 Estimate the value of the firm at debt ratios ranging from  $0\%$  to  $90\%$ .

 7. You have been asked to estimate the value of Cavanaugh Motels, a motel chain.
-The firm reported earnings of $200 million before interest and taxes in the most recent year and paid 40\% of its taxable income in taxes.
+The firm reported earnings of \$200 million before interest and taxes in the most recent year and paid 40\% of its taxable income in taxes.
 The book value of capital at the firm is 1.2 billion, and the firm expects to grow 4 \%a year in perpetuity.
 The firm has a beta of 1.2, a pretax cost of debt of 6 \%, equity with a market value of \$ 1billion, and debt with a market value of \$ 500 million.
 (The risk- free rate is 5 \%, and the market risk premium is 5.5 \%.)

 a.
 Estimate the value of the firm, using the cost of capital approach.
 b.
 If you were told the probability of default at this firm at its current debt level is  $10\%$  and that the cost of bankruptcy is  $25\%$  of unlevered firm value, estimate the value of the firm using the adjusted present value approach.
 c.
 How would you reconcile the two estimates of value?

 8. Bethlehem Steel, one of the oldest and largest steel companies in the United States, is considering the question of whether it has any excess debt capacity.
-The firm has  $527 million in market value of debt outstanding and$ 1.76 billion in market value of equity.
+The firm has  \$527 million in market value of debt outstanding and\$ 1.76 billion in market value of equity.
 The firm has earnings before interest and taxes of 131 million, and faces a corporate tax rate of 36\%.
 The company's bonds are rated BBB, and the cost of debt is 8\%.
 At this rating, the firm has a probability of default of 2.3\%, and the cost of bankruptcy is expected to be 30\% of firm value.

 a.
 Estimate the unlevered value of the firm from the current market value of the firm.
 b.
 Estimate the levered value of the firm, using the adjusted present value approach, at a debt ratio of  $50\%$ .
 At that debt ratio, the firm's bond rating will be CCC, and the probability of default will increase to  $46.61\%$  of unlevered firm value.